davedawkins/sutil-template-chromex/README.md

 ### Browser APIs

 Currently, there is minimal support for the `chrome.storage.*` and `chrome.runtime.*` etc APIs.
 This will be a work-in-progress, but it's fairly easy to move your project forward in the meantime, thanks to Fable's awesome interop capabilities.

+### Support for other Browsers

+Currently, Sutil is exporting a `Chrome.*` API, but there is a polyfill that will allow me to unify this to a more useful `browser.*` API, and then it should be possible to create extensions for other browsers too.